aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 console.log(secret.SecretString)
 ```

+### 2. Configuring non-secret values

-2. If your value is just a configuration value you can configure the CloudFormation configuration locally to set the value - in __amplify/backend/function/function-name/function-name-cloudformation-template.json__
+If your value is just a configuration value, you can configure the CloudFormation configuration locally to set the value - in __amplify/backend/function/function-name/function-name-cloudformation-template.json__

 For this purpose there is a section in the template - `Parameters` - that you can set.